johan456789/anki-connect-mirror/README.md

 *   Invokes the *Card Browser* dialog and searches for a given query.
 Returns an array of identifiers of the cards that were found.
 Query syntax is [documented here](https://docs.ankiweb.net/searching.html).

+    Optionally, the `reorderCards` property can be provided to reorder the cards shown in the *Card Browser*.
+    This is an array including the `order` and `columnId` objects. `order` can be either `ascending` or `descending` while `columnId` can be one of several column identifiers (as documented in the [Anki source code](https://github.com/ankitects/anki/blob/main/rslib/src/browser_table.rs)).
+    The specified column needs to be visible in the *Card Browser*.

     <details>
     <summary><i>Sample request:</i></summary>